ZakariaAhmed/react-coding-challenge/README.md

 while Server folder is the adaptdk's json-server

-navigate to both and npm install them, followed by npm start at the react project
+navigate to both and npm install them, followed by npm start at both